I love this story.

 _________________________

 I was honored by the request.
-Memoirs of an Imaginary Friend was a bestseller in Italy, and it’s always thrilling to hear from international readers, and especially librarians.
+Memoirs of an Imaginary Friend was a bestseller in Italy, and it’s always thrilling to hear from international readers, especially librarians.
 To date, Memoirs of an Imaginary Friend has been published in 23 countries worldwide.

-My mother-in-law then proceeded to reach out to the library on her own, using Google translate to send her message.
+My mother-in-law then proceeded to reach out to the library on her own, using Google Translate to send her message.
 She exchanged emails with the librarian, and once she had secured the address to the library, she ordered Italian editions of my book via Amazon.it and had them shipped directly to the library.

-Readers in a small town in Italy will now have greater access to my story thanks to the initiative of a small town librarian, a technology that I use almost every day to seamlessly communicate between languages, and most important, the kindness and generosity of my mother-in-law, who couldn’t stand the thought of readers anywhere waiting for my book.
+Readers in a small town in Italy will now have greater access to my story thanks to the initiative of a small town librarian, a technology that I use almost every day to seamlessly communicate between languages, and most importantly, the kindness and generosity of my mother-in-law, who couldn’t stand the thought of readers anywhere waiting for my book.